Shayera Hol: DC Rebirth

 Following Rebirth's continuity, Shayera Hol appeared in the Hawkman (vol. 5) series.
 She was shown in Thanagar alongside her partner Katar Hol.
 Later, Shayera appeared in the Justice League (vol. 2) issues #14-16 where she was shown as the empress of Thanagar Prime.
 Initially presenting herself as a friend and ally to the Justice League, she was revealed to be hiding many secrets from them, including a surviving Martian elder known as the Keep.
 It is revealed that Shayera used a device known as the Absorbacon and the Martian elder to create a fake construct of a restored Thanagar Prime, her people, and Katar Hol (the Savage Hawkman).
 After the death of the Martian elder, Shayera tries to keep her constructed reality from fading away but is unable to, saying goodbye to Katar one last time.
 It is revealed by Starman that the reason Shayera still exists despite being Kendra Saunders' immediate predecessor in their chain of resurrection is due to the Totality breaking said chain and splitting the two, making Shayera a completely independent being from Kendra.
 This was done by Perpetua as she feared what would happen if a whole Hawkgirl faced her at the end.
 Shayera assists the Justice League in their failed attempt to heal the Source Wall.

 Shayera came back to Earth to help Carter Hall, who was infected by The Batman Who Laughs.
 As of that issue, Hawkwoman started acting as co-protagonist of the book alongside Hawkman.

 Shayera is revealed to be the reincarnation of the Herald Shrra, a being akin to a biblical angel.
-She served an unnamed deity which had deemed the universe unworthy and condemned it to be destroyed by the Lord Beyond the Void.
+She served an unnamed deity who had deemed the universe unworthy and condemned it to be destroyed by the Lord Beyond the Void.
 She sensed something that was good in Ktar Deathbringer, the original incarnation of Hawkman, and intervened in the deity's plans by appearing before Ktar in the aftermath of each battle, pushing him by guilt and shame to turn on the Lord Beyond the Void.
 As Ktar had made a bargain with the deity to reincarnate until he had saved as many people as he had killed, it punished Shrra for her defiance by stripping her of her divinity and condemning her to share his fate.